MicrosoftEdge/WebView2Feedback/specs/NestedFrame.md

 # Background
 At present, WebView2 enables developers to track only first-level iframes, which are the direct child iframes of the main frame.
-However, we're noticing WebView2 customers want to manage nested iframes, such as recording the navigation history for a nested iframe.
+However, we see that WebView2 customers want to manage nested iframes, such as recording the navigation history for a nested iframe.
 To address this, we will introduce the `CoreWebView2Frame.FrameCreated` API.
 This new API will allow